Testing and Combining Transient Spectral Classification Tools on 4MOST-like Blended Spectra: Acknowledgements

 \section{Acknowledgements}

 AM gratefully acknowledges support from an STFC PhD studentship and the Faculty of Science and Technology at Lancaster University.
 IH gratefully acknowledges support from the Leverhulme Trust [International Fellowship IF-2023-027] and the Science and Technologies Facilities Council [grants ST/V000713/1 and ST/Y001230/1].
-Y.-L.K. has received funding from the Science and Technology Facilities Council [grant number ST/V000713/1].
+Y.-L.K. has received funding from the Science and Technology Facilities Council [grant number ST/V000713/1] and was supported by the Lee Wonchul Fellowship, funded through the BK21 Fostering Outstanding Universities for Research (FOUR) Program (grant No. 4120200513819) and the National Research Foundation of Korea to the Center for Galaxy Evolution Research (RS-2022-NR070872, RS-2022-NR070525).
 AM is supported by the ARC Discovery Early Career Researcher Award (DECRA) project number DE230100055.
 ET was supported by the Estonian Ministry of Education and Research (grant TK202), Estonian Research Council grant (PRG1006) and the European Union's Horizon Europe research and innovation programme (EXCOSM, grant No. 101159513).
 KM is funded by Horizon Europe ERC grant no. 101125877.
 PW acknowledges support from the Science and Technology Facilities Council (STFC) grants ST/R000506/1 and ST/Z510269/1.
 R.D. gratefully acknowledges support by the ANID BASAL project FB210003.
-MN is supported by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No.~948381) and by UK Space Agency Grant No.~ST/Y000692/1.
+MN is supported by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No.$\sim$948381) and by UK Space Agency Grant No.$\sim$ST/Y000692/1.
+The authors thank the anonymous reviewer for comprehensive comments that led to a much improved paper.
+The authors thank the anonymous referee for their useful comments.